 This is my story.

-And one day it will be The Boy Child’s story.
+And one day it will be The Boy’s story.

-The black toy poodle with a red collar was purchased in C&A’s in Krefeld, Germany in 1961.
+The black toy poodle with a red collar was purchased from C&A in Krefeld, Germany in 1961.
 He was my Christmas present that year from your dad.
 I was at RAF Bawdsey in Suffolk and a large parcel arrived for me on Christmas Eve.
 Keats had entered my life!

 On Christmas morning I went off to work ~ underground!
 Everyone had to pass through a check point and exchange their ID cards for a permit to enter.
 I took Keats with me (couldn’t leave him alone on Christmas Day) and the policeman jokingly said that he couldn’t go underground as he didn’t have any ID.
 I vouched for him and so he was allowed access.